Playful Pups, LLC

 Pro Dog II

-• Prepares for Therapy Dog test with Therapy Dog International
+• Prepares for Therapy Dog certification

 • Must have completed Pro Dog I